nickpumper/os-scheduler-simulator/README.txt

 OS Scheduling Simulator.

 Made by Nicholas Pumper and Yuki Suzuki.
-Do NOT copy or claim as your own.
-Doing so is plagarism.
+Copyright (C).
+No use without explicit permission.
-Made for a class taught by Thomas Mirrinan.
+Made for a class.

 to run: ./bin/osscheduler ./resrc/configfilehere.txtexample command you can run out of the box: ./bin/osscheduler ./resrc/config_01.txt